 At the heart of your decision lies the conflict between sentimentality and adventure.
 A domestic ceremony can deliver warm fuzzy feelings of nostalgia.
 Friends and family members who cannot travel far can typically make it to ceremonies near home, even if restricted by health or mobility issues.

 If your decision comes down to cost, you might be surprised to learn that destination weddings are, on average, less expensive than those closer to home.
-The Knot reports that the average domestic wedding costs a whopping $33,391, versus an average of $7,804 per couple cited by the Destination Weddings Travel Group.
+The Knot reports that the average domestic wedding costs a whopping $33,900, versus an average of $8,237 per couple cited by the our latest Destination Weddings Trend Report.

 Destination Wedding vs. Traditional Wedding Costs

 Whether you wed in a church, a ballroom, or an event center, the venue will cost a pretty penny.
-According to The Knot, the average couple spends over $15,000 on venue alone.
+According to The Knot, the average couple spends over one third of their wedding budget on venue alone.
 With destination weddings, this cost can be negligible (even starting at FREE!) if you book an onsite venue as part of an all-inclusive resort-based wedding package.
 Prices for off-site venues vary considerably.